viljarh/smg-project/README.md

 - Run the `main` method inside the [`ControlPanelStarter`](src/main/java/no/ntnu/run/ControlPanelStarter.java) class.

-### Simulating Events

-If you want to simulate fake communication (just some periodic events happening), you can run both the greenhouse and control panel parts with a command line parameter `fake`.
-Check out classes in the [`no.ntnu.run`](src/main/java/no/ntnu/run) package for more details.

 ## Communication Protocol

 The communication protocol used in this project is described in detail in the [protocol.md](protocol.md) file.
 It includes information about the message formats, flow of information, and the underlying transport protocol.